drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Data collection is run in two or three steps depending on the mode of operation.
 For frameset, the clock is built into the timing configuration for the gates.
 For clocked exposures we can run the commands **setup frameset...** and **start frameset**, or **setup single**, **setup timer...** and **start timer**.
 For triggered operation, we can follow any of the setup commands by **setup trigger...** and **start trigger**.
 After data collection is complete, we can use the command **save filespec**.
 The data is buffered in a queue and the queue is cleared when the data is retrieved and saved to disk.
 There is a clear command, or one can save to a file called temp or junk to clear it.

+The Python user utility also supports shell commands, scripting, loops and string substitution.
+See the help for details, and see the sample script files including in the distribution.

+A Python program, DataReader can be used as a library to work with data file or as a standalone program for graphics.
+The command line accepts python language states to define x, y, y2 and etc.  See the bash commands included in the distribution for examples.

 ## On Linearity and reproducibility in CCD spectrometers (with data)

 In this section we illustrate some of the challenges in linearity and reproducibility in CCD spectrometers using data collected with the present design sensor as a reference and comparison for data collected with  commercial instruments.

-In a CCD type detector, photons produce charge carriers and typically an amplifier converts the quantity of charge to a voltage.
-Linearity means that the measured response changes proportionally to the number of impinging photons.
-But, efficiency varies with wavelength.
-So linearity is on a pixel by pixel basis; S = S1 + S2 represents the total number of photons detected if S1 and S2 represent numbers of photons detected at the same pixel (and the response at that pixel is linear).
-In the TCD1304DG, spectral response is smoothly varying over wavelength.
-Linearity can be seen as an essential requirement for measurements to be considered meaningful.
-However, in a broader sense a measurement may be "linearizable" if there is at least a unique relationship between the measured signal and number of photons.
-Therefore at a minimum, an instrument's response should be monotonic and strictly increasing.
+Linear response, for a spectrometer, means that the  measured response S is proportional to the number of photons P impinging on the detector, generally within a specified exposure time.
+For each pixel n, we expect that S<sub>n</sub> = c<sub>n</sub> P<sub>n</sub> + D<sub>n</sub>, and ΔS<sub>n</sub> = c<sub>n</sub> ΔP<sub>n</sub> where c<sub>n</sub> is a constant and D<sub>n</sub> represents the dark signal for that pixel.

+When the instrument is linear, measurements can be related to intensity or number of photons, ratios of peak heights S<sub>1</sub>/S<sub>2</sub> remain constant and spectra can be added or subtracted meaningfully spectrum S = S<sub>a</sub> + S<sub>b</sub> with exposure times t<sub>a</sub> and t<sub>b</sub> provides the same result a single spectrum collected with exposure time t = t<sub>a</sub> + t<sub>b</sub>.
+In other words, linear response is important in being able to report measurements that are both meaningful and that can be feasibly and reliably reproduced by other researchers.

+There are a few ways in which spectrometer response can be non-linear.
+The most important and most common are related to electrical limitations in bandwidth or slew (dV/dt) or to charge being held over to the next frame or from pixel to pixel during readout.
+Where information is not lost or made ambiguous by the non-linearity, there might exist a numerical correction (in a mathematical sense).
+Generally, it is far easier and far more reliable to simply use an instrument that is already linear.

 #### Spectral response
-The following are fluorescent lamp spectra, the present design and from a commercially produced spectrometer (Flame-S, Ocean Optics).
+The following are fluorescent lamp spectra, from the present design and from a commercially produced spectrometer (Flame-S, Ocean Optics).
 Notice that narrow spectral lines are stronger in the spectrum produced by the present design.
-And, the effect becomes especially salient at shorter wavelengths where the lines are naturally sharper for a gas phase lamp (δλ/λ broadening).
+The effect becomes especially clear at shorter wavelengths.
+(For a gas phase lamp with δλ/λ broadening, lines are naturally sharper at shorter wavelengths.)

 <figure align="center">
 <img src="Images/Fl_0.02s_frameset64.20250710.101229.398269.lccd.raw.jpg" alt="Fl Lamp Spectrum New Sensor" width="40%">